valeriog2023/Networks/MULTICAST_NOTES.md

 # BIDIRECTIONAL PIM (PIM BiDir)
 This is an extension of PIM SM concept that uses only the shared tree for multicast distribution.
-This mode of operation is useful in situations where most receivers are also senders at the same time (e.g. videoconferencing).
+This mode of operation is useful in situations where most receivers are also senders at the same time (e.g. videoconferencing but also vxlan deployments where LEAF are both senders and receivers).
 **PIM BiDir uses a single distribution tree rooted at the RP**.
 (Note: if there are multiple RPs, there could be many BiDir trees).
 To build the bi-directional tree, PIM elects **designated forwarders (DFs)** on every link in the network: i.e. the router with the shortest metric to reach the RP. **DF routers** are the only routers allowed to forward traffic toward the RP (this is considered the **“upstream”** portion of the BiDir tree).
 Every router in the multicast domain creates a (\*,G) state for each BiDir group, with the OIL built based on PIM Join messages received from its neighbors.
 This is the **“downstream”** portion of the BiDir tree.